corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/composition.md

 # Composition

 In addition to the inheritance system, XKSL introduces the concept of **composition**.
-A composition is a member whose type is another XKSL class.
+A composition is a member whose type is another shader class.
 It's defined the same way as variables.

-You can compose with an instance of the desired class or an instance of class that inherits from the desired one.
+You can compose with an instance of the desired shader class or an instance of a shader class that inherits from the desired one.

 ## Example code